gecko984/supervenn/README.md

 <img src="https://i.imgur.com/vKxHOF7.jpg" width=800>

 ### Algorithm used to minimize the gaps in the sets
+If there are less than 9 chunks, the optimal permutation is found with exhaustive search (you can change this limit using the `max_bruteforce_size` argument.
+For greater chunk counts, a randomized quasi-greedy algorithm is applied.
 The description of the algorithm can be found in the docstring to `supervenn._algorithms` module.